 - Hours: Clinic is open Mon-Fri 7:00am-3:30pm, Emergency Room, open 24 Hours

-- In the case of a serious medical emergency you may need to be transported to the town of Fajardo or San Juan, Puerto Rico.
+- In the case of a serious medical emergency you may need to be transported to the town of Fajardo or the capital of San Juan, Puerto Rico.

 It is warm in the Caribbean, so it is very important that you drink plenty of fluids, more than you usually drink at home, in order to prevent dehydration.
 Watch for symptoms of dehydration: dizziness, extreme thirst, nausea, or headaches.
 Beverages that are caffeinated, or contain alcohol can make it worse.
 Consult a doctor if you feel the following symptoms: severe headaches, rising of body temperature, if you feel delirious or your body stops sweating.
 These symptoms could be signs of heat stress which could lead into heatstroke.
 Go to a cool place, and consult a doctor.